webfiable/Webfiable-Info/readme.txt

 == Upgrade Notice ==

-= 2.0.2 =
+= 2.0.3 =
-Update to ensure the WordPress.org release ships only production files; no action is required after updating.
+Update to eliminate Plugin Check (PCP) warnings; no action is required after updating.

 == License ==

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.